Applied Science: BTEC

 Exam Board: Pearson

-Entry Requirements: Grade 5 or above in GCSE Maths and Grade 5 or above in a GCSE Science subject or GCSE Additional Science.
+Entry Requirements: Grade 5 or above in GCSE Maths and Grade 5 or above in all three GCSE Science subjects or a 5-5 or above in GCSE Combined Science.

 An exploration of applied science

 This qualification is aimed at students who want to continue their education through applied learning and who aim to progress to higher education and ultimately to employment, possibly in the applied science sector.
 The qualification is equivalent in size to one A-level.